SOTARO0816/Controlling_Drone_ECE515/README.md

 - `Notebook_of_project_ECE515_SotarKOIZUMI.docx`: Full technical explanation

 How to run:
+1. Download this folder
-1. Open `Demo_Drone.html` in your browser
+2. Open `Demo_Drone.html` in your browser
-2. Run the simulation
+3. Run the simulation